SkafteNicki/dtu_mlops/s7_deployment/frontend.md

             function.
 This is useful if the function is expensive to run and we want to avoid running it multiple times.

         Add the above code snippet to the top of your `frontend.py` file and replace `<project>` and `<region>` with the appropriate values.
-You will need to install `pip install google-cloud-run` to be able to use the code snippet.
+You will need to install google-cloud-run using `uv add --group frontend google-cloud-run` to be able to use the code snippet.

     4. Run the frontend using `streamlit`.

         ```bash
-        streamlit run frontend.py
+        uv run streamlit run frontend.py
         ```

-    5. Create a `requirements_frontend.txt` file with the dependencies needed for the frontend.
+    5. Update the `pyproject.toml` file from earlier with a `frontend` group under the `[dependency-groups]` section that contains the `streamlit` dependency and any other dependencies you may need for the frontend.
+Make sure that you can install the frontend dependencies separately and all dependencies together.

-        ??? success "Solution"
+        ```bash

-            ```plaintext linenums="1" title="requirements_frontend.txt"
+        uv sync --group frontend  # only frontend dependencies
-            --8<-- "samples/frontend_backend/requirements_frontend.txt"
+        uv sync --all-groups      # all dependencies
         ```

     6. Containerize the frontend into a file called `frontend.dockerfile`.